-Driven by economic demands and industrial challenges, we often merge past inventions with new applications to provide empowering industry solutions.
-The shipping container shelter is a perfect example of this idea by fusing a dome-like waterproof fabric canvas together with shipping containers.
-The combination of these two items provides a versatile storage shelter facility that protects workers or equipment from harsh elements.
+Driven by economic demands and industrial challenges, past inventions are often merged with modern ideas to produce empowering industry solutions.
+The Shipping Container Shelter is a perfect example of this; a dome-shaped weatherproof Fabric Canvas mounted onto Shipping Containers.
+This combination provides a versatile storage shelter facility that protects workers or equipment from harsh elements.

 We would not have Shipping Container Shelters if it were not for the invention of the shipping container.
-In 1937, an American truck firm owner named Malcolm P. McLean was observing workers unload goods from his truck.
-He noticed some workers unloaded goods from his truck to transfer them to ships using slings.
-He realised that there should be a more efficient way to transfer goods from one vehicle to another.
+In 1937, American truck firm owner Malcolm P. McLean was observing workers unload goods.
+He noticed them using slings to transfer goods from his truck to ships and realised there should be a more efficient way to transfer goods from one vehicle to another.

-McLean envisioned a system which consisted of a single container filled with goods that would be easily lifted on and off trucks and ships.
-After many years of developing his container system, he finally developed the first model of steel containers in 1956.
+McLean envisioned a system where a single container filled with goods could be easily lifted on and off trucks and ships.
+After many years of refining his container system, he finally developed the first model of steel containers in 1956.

-Two years later, shipping industry leaders agreed that it was necessary to standardise the size of the containers in order to enable hassle-free movement of goods all over the globe.
-By 1969, every shipping line in the world accepted the ISO shipping container.
+In the years following, shipping industry leaders saw the potential of the concept and agreed to standardise the size of containers, to enable hassle-free movement of goods all over the globe.
+By 1969, every shipping line in the world accepted the ISO shipping container as standard.

 The Shipping Container Shelter

-Aside from its role in the shipping industry, shipping containers also serve as a key element of container shelters.
-This type of shelter uses a steel framework and polyethylene fabric stretched over the framework.
+Shipping containers also serve as a key element of Container Shelters.
+This type of shelter involves a polyethylene roof stretched over a curved steel frame, which is then mounted onto Shipping Containers.
 They are used to shelter heavy equipment, vehicles and workers during mining operations.
 Construction, aviation and agricultural companies also use container shelters to protect their assets from the elements.

 Most container shelters are customisable and can have other accessories such as doorways and end walls.
 Typical construction of a container shelter consists of two ISO shipping containers separated by the roof space and closed off with one or two end walls.
 Having a container shelter in your workplace provides your company with a heavy-duty shelter system that is easy to relocate.

-Container shelters are a modern solution for all temporary storage requirements.
-The use of container shelters is characterised by their speed of installation, portability and versatility.
-They are easy to mount and once fully assembled in your workplace, they become the sturdiest shelter that is cyclone-proof certified and designed based on AS1170.2.
+Container Shelters are a modern solution for all requirements.
+They are characterised by their speed of installation, portability and versatility.
+Once fully assembled they become the sturdiest shelter that is cyclone-proof certified and designed based on AS1170.2.

 Shipping Container Shelters: A Case Study

-Some of the world’s leading mining and industrial companies and their supporting partners are big users of Shipping Container Shelters.
-These shelters are shipped to site, anywhere in the world, in kit form and can be quickly and easily assembled.
+Many of the world’s leading mining and industrial companies and their supporting partners frequently utilise Shipping Container Shelters.
+These shelters are transported to site – anywhere in the world – in kit form, and can be quickly and easily assembled.
 They can also be dismantled and moved across site or off-site to meet changing work needs.

-To ensure that the container shelters you have at your worksite are of high quality, contact DomeShelter Australia.
 Our DomeShelter™ Container Mounted Shelters can serve your company throughout the duration of your project.
-We have highly skilled builders that use the latest technology to create the most efficient designs.
+Our highly skilled team use the latest technology to create the most efficient designs.